sina-shafiezadeh/tools-instructions/gcloud-jupyter.md

 4.5.
 Copy the entire contents of the public key displayed in the terminal.

 4.6.
-Go to your GitHub "setting" click on the "SSH and GPG keys" tab and then click on the "New SSH key" button.
+Go to your GitHub "setting" click on the "SSH and GPG keys" tab and then click on the "New SSH key" button (Guideline [HERE](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)).

 <img src="images-are-used/gcloud-jupyter/14.png" alt="Image Description" width="80%" height="80%">